ceph/cbt/tools/crimson/README.rst

 If you want to merge multiple tests' results from one auto bench results, you can use --comp, set the index of test you want to merge. e.g. --comp 1,2 means merge the first and second tests into one graphics for comparison.
-(But the --x target config in config file must be the same when using --comp.)

 If you want to merge multiple tests' results from multiple auto bench results, you can use param like this: --ana autobench.root1 autobench.root2 --comp 2 1,2 which means